InterObservers.

 What Is Managers Discussing Employees With Other Employees?

 That kind of exchange is a personnel matter, and it usually belongs in a private meeting on a need-to-know basis.
 The line gets crossed when a boss talks about your personal life, your medical leave, or your salary to coworkers who have no business knowing.
+Not every case of managers discussing employees with others is harmful; intent and audience are what separate coordination from gossip.

 Healthy organizations treat employee information as confidential by default.
 Confidentiality is not bureaucracy; it is the basis of trust.
 When a manager honors it, people feel safe raising problems, and company culture stays intact.